-On behalf of the Board, I would like to thank and express my appreciation to our shareholders, customers, business associates and suppliers for their unwavering support during this trying period.
-I would also like to thank the Board for their invaluable guidance.
-Additionally, I would like to thank our management and staff of our Malaysian operations for their commitment and dedication to the Group throughout these years.
+On behalf of the Board, I would like to thank and express my appreciation to our shareholders, customers, business associates and suppliers for their unwavering support.
+I would also like to thank the Board for their invaluable guidance and contribution to the Group throughout the years.

-Ng Kai Man
+Ng Kai Man Executive Director

-Executive Director